 1. Obtain the political commitment of the community’s elected officials

 This includes acquiring a written pledge by the community executive (the mayor, county commissioner, etc.) to commit to a continual cycle of improvement.
-This letter should be sent to the community’s AARP state office.
+This letter, along with a membership application, should be sent to the community’s AARP state office or the AARP representative the community has been working with.
 AARP will then advise the World Health Organization’s Global Network of Age-Friendly Cities and Communities.
-(To read examples of these letters and expressions of commitment, see Community Letters of Commitment and Sample Resolutions.)

 2. Organize stakeholders